Rickshaw Family

 If you’re heading south towards Kandy then you’ll stop off at the cave temples of Dambulla, located up in the hills with sweeping countryside views.
 Here, you’ll find caves crammed full of statues and paintings of the kings of Anuradhapura.
 You’ll wander through each cave and discover fascinating statues of the grand Buddha.

-If you’re kids are history buffs, then you may be interested in our Leopards, Lakes and Royal Palaces trip that includes a night in another former capital, Anuradhapura.
+If your kids are history buffs, then you may be interested in our Leopards, Lakes and Royal Palaces trip that includes a night in another former capital, Anuradhapura.

 Accommodation